 City Centre Resignalling Project

-The City Centre Resignalling Project is provided for under the capital investment programme for transport, funded by the National Transport Authority.
+The City Centre Resignalling Project is provided for under the capital investment programme for transport.
+The design and planning of this project was funded by the Irish Government through the National Transport Authority and was also part-funded by the Innovation & Networks Executive Agency of the European Commission.
 The project will meet future demand for rail transport by increasing the capacity and frequency of trains through Dublin City Centre.

 The project will provide Iarnród Éireann with the ability to operate 20 trains in both directions through the Howth Junction to Grand Canal Dock line, which caters for Howth DARTs, Malahide DARTs, Northern Commuter trains, Belfast Enterprise services, Sligo Intercity and Maynooth commuter services, as well as other services in the Connolly to Grand Canal Dock area.
 Signalling on train lines regulate the safe movement of trains, and currently the system’s capacity stands at 12 trains per hour each way.